-Following decades of arguments and advocacy, the landscape of healthcare is shifting ever closer to a fully performance- and quality-driven future.
-From the MIPS, MACRA, and Meaningful Use incentive programs to the embrace of ACOs, collaborative care models, and pay-for-performance and outcomes-based fee schedules, there’s an increased focus on the financial side of healthcare... a focus that affects both patients and providers.
+Following decades of arguments and advocacy, the landscape of healthcare is shifting ever closer to a fully performance- and quality-based future.
+From the MIPS, MACRA, and Meaningful Use incentive programs to the embrace of ACOs, collaborative care models, and pay-for-performance and outcomes-based fee schedules, there’s an increased focus on the financial side of healthcare.
+This shift in focus has had a major impact on both patients and providers.

 As a consequence, gone are the days when simply expanding your patient base and providing care to ever-more patients was the key to sustainable growth.
-The onus is now on everyone to bear an appropriate level of financial risk for the care and treatment provided to patients – making ‘fiscal stewardship’ a huge key to success in the emerging value-first medical economy.
+The onus is now on everyone to assume an appropriate level of financial risk for the care and treatment provided to patients, making “fiscal stewardship” a huge key to success in the emerging value-first medical economy.

-The concept of fiscal stewardship is essentially an inherent respect for the financial responsibility and well being of another individual or a group.
-In healthcare, fiscal stewardship is becoming an ever more important, industry-wide expectation: With the rise of value-based care comes an enhanced ethical obligation, on the part of both providers and practice managers, to be good stewards of the resources of their patients.
+The concept of fiscal stewardship is essentially an inherent respect for the financial responsibility and well-being of another individual or a group.
+In healthcare, fiscal stewardship has become an increasingly important industry-wide expectation.
+The rise of value-based care brings with it an enhanced ethical obligation on the part of both providers and practice managers to be good stewards not only of their patients, but also of their patients’ financial resources.

-With so many evolving programs and policies in play (and many of their futures uncertain amid a new presidential administration), there’s no one-size-fits-all way for a medical practice to become a beacon of fiscal stewardship.
-Rather, embracing the idea is about finding new ways to eliminate wasteful spending, respect the relationship between the cost and value of care, and realize new efficiencies and benefits within your existing approach.
-Here are three best practices of financial stewardship to incorporate into your clinical and medical billing operations.Embrace New Innovations.
+With so many evolving programs and policies in play, there’s no one-size-fits-all approach for a medical practice to become a beacon of fiscal stewardship.
+Rather, embracing the concept is about finding new ways to eliminate wasteful spending, respecting the relationship between the cost and value of care, and providing new efficiencies and benefits within your existing approach.

-Starting small is important, but what kind of stewardship can you engage in to support your larger community?
-Ultimately, financial stewardship of health care resources can promote population health by increasing access to affordable care, reducing pressure on health care institutions to cut back on important services, and freeing up resources for other activities that improve health in a given geography.
+Starting small is important, but it’s also important to consider what kind of stewardship you can engage in to support your larger community.
+Ultimately, fiscal stewardship of healthcare resources can promote population health by increasing access to affordable care, reducing pressure on health care institutions to cut back on important services, and freeing up resources for other activities that improve health in a given geography.
 Consider teaming up with other practices in your area, outsourcing expensive elements of your back-office operations (such as medical billing services), or finding synergies between your specialty and any community-focused organizations in your region.
 In doing so, you can extend your commitment to financial stewardship well beyond your office walls.

 ...and if you need help from a medical billing company...